balasanjay/gms/README.md

 gms
 ===

 An experimental Go MySQL client.
+This is a prototype, and should not be used in production.